-In this article, I will detail the three most important factors that form the basic foundation of every successful presentation.
+In this article, we will detail the three most important factors that form the basic foundation of every successful powerpoint presentation.

-Knowing your audience, is the first key step of making your presentation.
-The presentation is not about you, but it is about the audience.
-The more you find out about your audience, the more you can adapt your message to the interests, values, beliefs, and language level of the audience.
+Knowing your target audience is the first key step in making your business presentation.
+The more you find out about your audience, the more you can adapt your message to the interests, values, beliefs, and language level of the target audience.
 You are on a journey to find common ground in order to identify with your audience.

 Ask yourself the following questions, to get into the shoes of your audience –